arduino/help-center-content/content/Hardware Support/Alvik/Update-firmware-and-libraries-for-Arduino-Alvik.md

 1. **Verify the board port in Arduino Lab for MicroPython**

    Alvik is often not displayed as "Alvik" in the dialog window.
 It may sometimes appear as "Nano ESP32" or under another name, with the port listed in parentheses e.g., (COM29) on Windows or (ttyACM0) on Chromebook.
 If there are multiple options, you can confirm which port corresponds to your Alvik by connecting it to Arduino Lab for MicroPython.
+Alternatively, you can disconnect and reconnect the device to quickly verify the correct port in the serial port dialog.

 1. **Reconnect the board**